James-Fitz/Hangman_PP3/README.md

 <br>

 ## **Features**

+The following features were implemented in this project.

 <details><summary>Main Menu</summary>

 I decided to implement a main menu in this project to allow the user to navigate to different sections of the application with ease.